Amanda Phingbodhipakkiya: Change in career

 At a young age, Phingbodhipakkiya associated and questioned the relationship between science and art.
 As a child, she was fascinated by the aesthetic appeal of the wings of a butterfly, and her mother decided to buy a microscope so she could better observe them.
 Phingbodhipakkiya then pondered how art, design, and science are interconnected and wondered how they are seen as completely separate and different fields in education.

-As an adult, from a neuroscientist, Phingbodhipakkiya eventually became an artist.
+As an adult, she entered the Ph.D. program at Columbia University, studying neuroscience and working with Yaakov Stern on Alzheimer's research.
+However, Phingbodhipakkiya eventually became an artist.
 When asked how she made the jump, Phingbodhipakkiya recalled an incident when she used to work for Columbia Medical Center: a patient once asked her what is her contribution to science.
-She gave the research paper in response and later regretted it because the average person would not be interested in reading dense scientific papers and therefore would not understand.
+She gave the research paper in response and later regretted it as a failed opportunity to communicate about science, because the average person would not be interested in reading dense scientific papers and therefore would not understand.

-Phingnodhipakkiya pondered how to become a better storyteller by expressing complex ideas to a wider audience in a digestible way, and she found herself delving into design.
+Phingbodhipakkiya pondered how to become a better storyteller by expressing complex ideas to a wider audience in a digestible way, and she found herself delving into design.